dataforchange/dataforchange.github.io/index.md

 - Pair social sector organizations with volunteer community data professionals
 - Provide organizations with a space to request help with their data-driven decision making

-## What we offer:
-- Opportunities for collaboration & problem solving by providing technical assistance to Colorado’s social sector

 ## Our goals:
 - Recruit organizations who are interested in better leveraging data in their organization operations and service delivery
 - Create a network of data experts that can be mobilized to help social sector organizations answer specific questions